mui/material-ui/docs/pages/blog/mui-x-v7.md

 The Tree View was split into two distinct components.

-The first is the **Simple Tree View**, which retains the classic and familiar JSX approach and is still the one behind the original Tree View.
+The first is the [Simple Tree View](/x/react-tree-view/#simple-tree-view), which retains the classic and familiar JSX approach and is still the one behind the original Tree View.

-The second is the **Rich Tree View**, a new component designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.
+The second is the [Rich Tree View](/x/react-tree-view/#rich-tree-view), a new component designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.

 Similar to the Data Grid, it only requires a dataset and possibly a few properties to render; it does all the heavy lifting for you, handling most of the complexities internally.